 OBSERVARE – Observatory of Foreign Relations

-The Observatory of Foreign Relations was created in 1996 as a center for studies in International Relations at the Autonomous University of Lisbon.
-Since then, it has conducted several research projects in this scientific area, among which the publication of a JANUS yearbook- initially co-edited with PUBLIC newspaper and later taken over by EDIUAL, publisher of the Autonomous University, should be highlighted.
+The Observatory of Foreign Relations was created in 1996 as a center for studies in International Relations at the Universidade Autónoma de Lisboa (UAL).
+Since then, it has conducted several research projects in this scientific area, among which the publication of JANUS Yearbook – initially co-edited with the newspaper PÚBLICO and later taken over by EDIUAL, publisher of UAL, should be highlighted.

-In 2010 it was restructured and adopted the international abbreviation of OBSERVARE.
-Its statutes define it as a university research unit and as an organic unit of CEU – Cooperative University Education / UAL – Autonomous University of Lisbon, endowed with its own management and scientific bodies.
+In 2010 it was restructured, adopting the abbreviated international name of OBSERVARE.
+Its Statutes define it as a university research unit and as an organic unit of CEU – Cooperativa de Ensino Universitário / UAL, endowed with its own organs.

-OBSERVARE includes a significant number of researchers and undertakes research in the area of International Relations, based upon its strategic research lines.
-The center conducts academic and scientific initiatives – conferences, round tables with experts – and some results of its studies are available in a collection of books.
+OBSERVARE integrates a significant number of Researchers and develops research in the area of International Relations, having defined strategic lines for its framework.
+It organises academic and scientific initiatives – conferences, colloquia, round tables among specialists – and some of the results of the studies are available in a book collection.

-OBSERVARE is funded by the Foundation for Science and Technology since 2015, after a successful evaluation process.
+OBSERVARE is evaluated by the Foundation for Science and Technology (FCT) since 2015.

-The work of OBSERVARE is closely articulated with the courses of the Department of International Relations of the Autonomous University of Lisbon, specifically: a degree in ‘International Relations’, a Masters in ‘Peace and War Studies and International Relations’, and a PhD in ‘International Relations: Geopolitics and Geoeconomics’.
+The work of OBSERVARE is closely articulated with the courses of the Department of International Relations of the Universidade Autónoma de Lisboa, specifically: a degree in ‘International Relations’, a Masters in ‘Peace and War Studies and International Relations’ and a PhD in ‘International Relations: Geopolitics and Geoeconomics’.

 The OBSERVARE maintains close working relationships with Portuguese and foreign universities and other institutions that share common interests, participating and promoting transnational research programs.